The Worship Song Compass

 Can everyone in the room genuinely sing what the song expresses?

 Songs rooted heavily in personal experience may alienate those who haven't shared that experience.
-This doesn't make the lyrics incorrect, but it may limit their usefulness in a corporate setting, as it raises questions about what they refer to (Philippians 2:4, 1 Corinthians 14:15-17).
-For example, 'Good Good Father' by Housefires mentions hearing a 'tender whisper in the dead of night'.
+This doesn't make the lyrics incorrect, but it may limit how useful and applicable they are in a corporate setting, as it raises questions about what they refer to (Philippians 2:4, 1 Corinthians 14:15-17).

 If such concerns aren't relevant in your context, please adjust the category weighting or simply ignore it!